cran/report/README.md

 #   - The effect of Species [versicolor] is statistically significant and positive (beta = 0.93, 95% CI [0.73, 1.13], t(147) = 9.03, p < .001; Std. beta = 1.12, 95% CI [0.88, 1.37])
 #   - The effect of Species [virginica] is statistically significant and positive (beta = 1.58, 95% CI [1.38, 1.79], t(147) = 15.37, p < .001; Std. beta = 1.91, 95% CI [1.66, 2.16])
 #
 # Standardized parameters were obtained by fitting the model on a standardized version of the dataset.
+95% Confidence Intervals (CIs) and p-values were computed using the Wald approximation.
 ```

 ## Documentation